 The judicial examinations are easy to crack provided you have studied and understood the core principles of law.
 I am here to help you try and recognise these as well as provide free sample question papers, previous years question papers(solved) and any other information that you will require to prepare for the examinations.

-I have attempted the papers and cleared.
-But please note that the views expressed here are my own and not subscribed to by any Commission or Examining Authority.
-I am only providing information based on my information.
+Please note that the views expressed here are my own and not subscribed to by any Commission or Examining Authority.
+I am only providing information based on my experience.
 In case of doubt, please do not use any of this material for I am not, in any manner whatsoever, guaranteeing success.
 Thus, I will not be liable for any loss, if any, occurs due to information presented on this blog or advice given by me.
-I am only trying to equip you with the tools I found helpful.
+I am only trying to equip you with the tools I have found helpful.